espocrm/documentation/docs/administration/2fa.md

 When the Email 2FA is used, after a user entered valid username and password a code is sent to their email address.
 Then the user needs to enter that code to log in to Espo.

 It's highly recommended for users to use a non-primary email address for 2FA.
 A user should have at least two email addresses (set by admin).

+## Authentication via SMS

+Requires having an implementation for your SMS provider.
+EspoCRM is not shipped with implementations.